 Welcome to Alaska’s Ridgewood Wilderness Lodge, a premier Alaska eco-tours destination.

-At the Ridgewood, you will have a true Alaskan experience.
+You can't beat fun for having a good time, and at the Ridgewood, you will have a true Alaskan experience.
 Alaska’s Ridgewood Wilderness Lodge is the vacation gateway to the Kenai Peninsula’s 150,000 sq. miles of extraordinary excitement and adventure.
 Whether you come to enjoy the incredible views of mountains and coastline, to experience the thrill of kayaking amongst icebergs, hiking to a glacier, world-class halibut fishing or Alaska bear viewing, there is something for everyone here.
 Even Alaskans vacation to this part of the state to remind themselves of why they moved to Alaska in the first place.

 Check out this video of bald eagles grabbing fish just a few feet from our boat, a highlight of our guest's experience: